Consistent Bayesian Spatial Domain Partitioning Using Predictive Spanning Tree Methods: Simulation studies

-Figure \ref{FIG:symptotic_analysis}(a) shows boxplots of $\{ k_s \}_{s = 1}^M$ under different sample sizes $n$.
-We can see that when $n$ is small, the number of clusters is overestimated.
-However, when $n$ is larger than $2000$, the posterior number of clusters concentrates at the true value.
+Figure \ref{FIG:symptotic_analysis}(a) shows boxplots of the mean error in the posterior number of clusters, computed as $M^{-1}\sum_{s=1}^{M}(k_{n,r,s}-k_0)$, across different sample sizes $n$ and repeated simulations.
+We can see that when $n$ is smaller than $10000$, the number of clusters is underestimated.
+However, when $n$ is larger than $30000$, the posterior number of clusters equals its true value in most of the repeats.
 This aligns with Equation (\ref{EQ:kconsistency}) in Theorem \ref{TH:clustererror}.